hlin8/MazeProblem/README.md

 return false <!-- If on treasure, return true.
 Anything else should return false after invoking the MazeSolver method. -->

-  ~~for each unvisited and possibly legal tile,
-    move the explorer to the tile
-    if legal,
-      assign "true" to "visited" to the associated tile invoke the recursive abstraction
-    if not legal, //explorer backtracks until it finds a tile with 2 possible routes assign "true" to "containsDeadEnd"
-      move explorer back 1 tile
-  move explorer back 1 tile
-return ~~

 ## Class(es) w/ fields and methods

 ### MazeSolver: